 Born and raised in Ft.
 Wayne, I graduated from Northrop High School.
 I graduated from Indiana University-Bloomington with a B.A. from the Individualized Major Program and a M.A. in African American African Diaspora Studies.
 I am currently pursuing a M.S. from the Clinical Mental Health Counseling at USF.
 I look forward to mentoring and advocating for our First-Year students as they transition into the University of Saint Francis.

-While I have been a part of the USF community for nearly 15 years, always working with students, I am thrilled for the opportunity to work with new students in the Humanities, Behavioral and Social Sciences and to continue working with Academic Exploration or ‘not yet decided’ students.
+While I have been a part of the USF community for over 15 years, always working with students, I am thrilled for the opportunity to work with new students in the Humanities and Academic Exploration or ‘not yet decided’ students.
+I will also continue to work with those students working for admission in to a Healthcare program.
 I have been working with college students almost every year since I graduated college myself.
 This is in part because I think college experience is a thrilling and transformational one for students.
 I want to help students in their transition to USF and to help them understand and make the most of their own experience.

 USF is another home for me in many ways–I’ve been a student here (2008-2012), taught in the English department (2015-2020), and now get to serve as a First Year Advisor.
 I enjoyed my time as a student but struggled deeply in my first year.
 As a first-generation student, I felt like an imposter, failing to see where I fit and how I could connect.
 I couldn’t imagine myself doing anything more meaningful than supporting students who might be facing something similar, advocating for them at every step of their transition, and using my experiences as a source of continued encouragement.
 I feel called to educate students on their options, always letting them decide their path.